 - DHS Power G7: An allwood 7-ply Chinese blade that comes recommended by Ma Long.
 A great option for offensive players on a budget and one of the most popular blades on Revspin!

 - Donic Waldner Senso Carbon: This is a 3+2 carbon blade and isn’t as fast as some of the others.
 It is based on the popular Donic Allplay, just with added carbon for extra speed.
 Buy from Tabletennis11.com (€54.90).

-There are so many possible blades to buy that it’s really difficult to know where to start.
+There are so many potential table tennis blades to choose from that it’s really difficult to know where to start.
 I hope that this rather long blog post has given you a few ideas.
-Here are my recommendations…
+Once again, here are my recommendations…

 - Are you looking for your first custom racket?
 If so, grab yourself an allwood allround blade.
 My favourite is the 5-ply Eastfield Allwood blade.

 - Are you an intermediate player?
 If so, the 7-ply Eastfield Ashwood blade should be perfect for you.
 It’ll be a step up in terms of speed but it still has amazing control and feeling.

 - Are you an experienced offensive player?
 If so, you can’t really go wrong with a carbon Butterfly blade.
 Something like a Butterfly Timo Boll ALC should be good.

 - Is money no object?
 If so, you should go for the $400+ Butterfly Zhang Jike Super ZLC.
 It’s probably the best table tennis blade in the world – or at least the most expensive!

 - Do you want to have the same blade as me?
 In that case, you’ll want to buy the Eastfield Ashwood blade.
 I’ve been using it for the past two years now and I love it.

 As I said at the start of this post, I would definitely recommend trying out other people’s blades and bat combinations before making a decision.